PcComponentes/documentation-bundle/README.md

     asyncapi: 'docs/asyncapi.yml'
 ```

-Enable the paths in your routing.yml file
+Enable the paths in your routing.yml file.

 ```yaml
 documentation: